epics-docs/epics-docs/guides/Address_Specification.md

 ### Others

-The GPIB, BITBUS, RF, and VXI card-types have been added to thesupported I/O cards.
+The GPIB, BITBUS, RF, and VXI card-types have been added to the supported I/O cards.
 A brief description of the address format for each follow.
 For a further explanation, see the specific documentation on each card.